 This document will include:

-- Novel Innovation is available via the Dynamic Purchasing System (DPS).
+- Novel Innovation available via the Dynamic Purchasing System (DPS).

 - NHSE MedTech Funding Mandate opportunities.